Natural resource valuation

-Natural resource valuation is a process of providing of benefits, costs, damage of or to natural and environmental resources.
+Natural resource valuation is a process of providing benefits, costs, damage of or to natural and environmental resources.
 It has a fundamental role in the practice of cost-benefit analysis of health, safety, and environmental issues.

 Natural resource valuation is performed in the conduct of natural resource damage assessments (NRDA) done under the Comprehensive Environmental Response, Compensation, and Liability Act of 1980 (CERCLA, or Superfund), the Oil Pollution Act (OPA), and state regulations.
 It is also performed in cost-benefit analysis of environmental restoration (ER) and waste management.
 It is a key exercise in economic analysis and its results provide important information about values of environmental goods and services.

 Natural resource valuation studies are often aimed at assessing economic values that represent the public good characteristics of natural systems.
 Willingness to pay measures are typically used to estimate ecosystem goods and services that benefit not only a select few but wider society.
-There are a two types of valuation including market valuation and non market valuation.
+There are two types of valuation including market valuation and non market valuation.
 Market valuation estimates the total willingness to pay based on price (demand) whilst non market valuation estimates willingness to pay either through examining behavior of respondents or demand for related goods.
 Most of the environmental resources are valued using the constructive approach.
 There are number of methods involved in natural resource valuation including revealed preference and stated preference method.